imwatsi/utopian.io-help_center/kb/utopian-steem/managing-your-steem-wallet.md

 A Steem account has a hierarchical key structure, with four different types of private keys that give particular account permissions:

 - **Owner Key:** this is the master key for your account, with ***all permissions***, and it has the power to change all the other keys
-- **Active Key:** this is used to to place market orders and to make currency transfers, and it also gives posting permissions
+- **Active Key:** this is used to place market orders and to make currency transfers, and it also gives posting permissions
 - **Posting Key:** this is used for posting and voting on posts only
 - **Memo Key:** this is used to create and read memos only